techno-tim/techno-tim.github.io/_posts/2023-03-25-terraform-cloudflare-github.md

 ## Wrapping up

-At this point you should be able to run terraform and have your Cloudflare state sync'd with Terraform cloud and GitHub actions running in CI / CD so you can start deploying your infrastructure using code!
+At this point you should be able to run terraform and have your Cloudflare state sync'd with Terraform Cloud and GitHub actions running in CI / CD so you can start deploying your infrastructure using code!

 ## Links